SURGE supports the global and regional programs below.

 The Global Smart City Partnership Program (GSCP) aims to introduce and mainstream smart city approaches and solutions in the World Bank Group engagement and investments by breaking sectoral silos and facilitating an integrated and innovative approach to urban development across sectors.

-Launched in February 2018, the GSCP is now in its third phase of operations, supported by the Korean Ministry of Land, Infrastructure and Transport with co-financing from the Korea-World Bank Partnership Facility.
+Launched in February 2018, the GSCP is now in its third phase of operations, supported by the Korean Ministry of Land, Infrastructure and Transport (MOLIT), with co-financing from the Korea-World Bank Partnership Facility.
 GSCP's latest phase builds on five years of solid program implementation and proposes a more structured and refined approach to supporting World Bank Group teams and clients in planning for and advancing smart city ambitions.

 The GSCP aims to scale and sustain the impact of smart city interventions by better connecting upstream strategic smart city planning with downstream project design, promoting a system of systems’ thinking for developing interconnected information and operational systems, and building institutional and human capacity for digital transformation.